bartekpacia/language-enforcer-bot/README.md

 - [Google Translate API](https://cloud.google.com/translate/docs) to detect the message's language
 - [Cloud Firestore](https://firebase.google.com/products/firestore/) to save exceptions

-The Telegram Bot implementation takes advantage of the [Telegram Bot API](https://core.telegram.org/bots/api), and the Discord Bot implementation of the [Discord Bot API](https://discordapp.com/developers/docs/intro#bots-and-apps).
+The Telegram Bot implementation takes advantage of the [Telegram Bot API](https://core.telegram.org/bots/api), and the Discord Bot uses the [Discord Bot API](https://discordapp.com/developers/docs/intro#bots-and-apps).

 ## Create your own bot!

 If you want to create a similar bot for some other messenger service (IRC, Slack, etc), we'll be happy to help you.
-Only one very smart person has done that before (@diogoscf), so you'll be our second early adopter :)
+Only one very smart person has done that before ([@diogoscf](https://github.com/diogoscf)), so you'll be our second early adopter :)

 1. Take a look at how [`bot_telegram.ts`](https://github.com/bartekpacia/telegram-lang-enforcer/blob/master/src/bot_telegram.ts) and [`bot_discord.ts`](https://github.com/bartekpacia/telegram-lang-enforcer/blob/master/src/bot_discord.ts) are written
 2. You'll see that they do platform-specific integration stuff and delegate the business logic to [`core.ts`](https://github.com/bartekpacia/telegram-lang-enforcer/blob/master/src/core.ts)